HouseEngine is a plug-in that generates new melodies, basslines, hooks, and riffs from your MIDI chord progressions automatically.

 To load a chord progression:

 The plug-in will generate a first progression and display it on the chord progression edit page.
-You can click on the dice icon to generate another variation.
-Click on "More" and activate "Lock scale" if you want to lock the generated progressions to the "Associated scale".
+Click on the dice icon to generate another variation.

-Tip: If you want to generate a chord progression for a specific scale, do this:
+Tip: If you want to generate a chord progression for a specific scale, it's usually quicker to go back to the starting page, click on "Generate chord progression", and then choose "Generate for specific scale".

 As soon as you import a chord progression, HouseEngine generates a list of presets for you.
 Select a preset, then press play in your DAW for a preview.

-On the left side, you can find a search bar and a tag browser.
+You can find a search bar and a tag browser on the left side.
 Click on a tag to see only presets with that tag.
 You can select multiple tags as well.

 You can find a MIDI preview area on the right side of each preset.
 It displays the notes to give you a quick overview of the generated notes.